tomaroberts/nii2dcm/README.md

 research because it is a comparatively simple data format, generally stripped of identifiable patient data and with far fewer metadata fields.

-Researchers often convert DICOM files to NIfTI files using tools such [Chris Rorden's dcm2niix](https://github.com/rordenlab/dcm2niix/) software.
+Researchers often convert DICOM files to NIfTI files using tools such as [dcm2niix](https://github.com/rordenlab/dcm2niix/).
 However, the reverse process is much harder.

 **nii2dcm** is designed to convert a NIfTI file (.nii/.nii.gz) into a single-frame DICOM Series in one line. e.g.: